-As you build a loyal following and generate positive UGC, share it as much as possible to increase visibility.
+As you build a loyal following and generate positive UGC, share as much user created content as possible to increase visibility.

 Building customer loyalty is important because we know happy people will talk and word of mouth is gold.

 For example, your best friend is a Zara fanatic and Zara decides to host a social competition where you post a photo of yourself wearing your latest Zara purchase for a chance to win a prize.
 She tweets her photo and you see it.
 You might think, hey, this is cool I want in on it too.
 Then you also post a photo with a hashtag and share it with your followers.
-The cycle continues with some of your friends, their friends, and so on and so on until Zara’s just expanded their social following exponentially.
+This organic UGC cycle continues with some of your friends, their friends, and so on and so on until Zara’s just expanded their social following exponentially.

 This is exactly what Marc Jacobs did with their #CastMeMarc campaign in an effort to launch their new line Marc by Marc Jacobs, a more affordable alternative to the original collection.
 Instead of hiring professional models, they decided to turn to the best user-generated content Instagram users shared on the platform and on other social networks like Twitter; essentially holding a casting call for “real people” models using the hashtag #castmemarc.

-This fantastic campaign went viral and drew over 70,000 entries from around the world.
+This fantastic user created content campaign went viral and drew over 70,000 entries from around the world.
 It was such a success, they have utilized the UGC campaign to gather quality user content for multiple seasons.

 Contests and giveaways are always a great user generated content platform for getting your customers involved and excited as well as giving more exposure to your brand.
-Especially contests that require the most amount of “votes” or “likes” in order to win.
+Especially UGC contests that require the most amount of “votes” or “likes” in order to win.
 Here are some tips for building a successful social media campaign to drive user generated content.